mozilla/mozilla-campus-clubs/_pages/faq.md

             <div class="panel panel-default">
                 <div class="panel-heading">
                     <h4 class="panel-title">
-                        <a data-toggle="collapse" data-parent="#accordion" href="#collapseEight">Can we have multiple clubs per campus?</a>
+                        <a data-toggle="collapse" data-parent="#accordion" href="#collapseEight">Can multiple clubs from the same campus register with the network?</a>
                     </h4>
                 </div>
                 <div id="collapseEight" class="panel-collapse collapse">
                     <div class="panel-body">
                         <p>
-                        You can have only one Mozilla Campus Club per Campus.
-Having more than one Mozilla Campus Clubs in the same campus will lead to competition for members and resources.
-If there is such conflict in your campus, please report by sending an email to campusclubs [at] mozilla [dot] com.
+                        Yes!
+Any Club tha focuses on Open Source can register with our network.
                         </p>
                     </div>
                 </div>